Our Team

 Hassti Hamidi

 Hassti is a community builder, peace and joy advocate, and a passionate creator of spaces where people can reconnect with themselves and one another through movement, music, and presence.
-She is the founder and curator of Ride the Rhythm, a regular conscious dance practice in Vancouver that invites participants into authentic expression, embodiment, and collective connection.
-She brings over 20 years of experience spanning healthcare, retail, and consumer electronics, and supports Dance Your Ability with behind-the-scenes administration while serving as a key connector for trainees.. hasstidance
+She is the founder and curator of Ride the Rhythm, a conscious dance practice in Vancouver that invites participants into authentic expression, embodiment, and collective connection.
+With over 20 years of experience in healthcare, retail, and entrepreneurship, she currently works at HealthLinkBC, supporting a team of senior leaders through the intersection of healthcare administration, strategic planning, and organizational coordination.
+Previously, she ran a senior care company for eight years, providing care to private clients and through contracts with health authorities and Indigenous communities.
+She brings a steady presence, warm spirit, and deep commitment.
+At Dance Your Ability, Hassti offers behind-the-scenes administration while serving as a connector, helping trainees feel supported and welcomed.
+Learn more about Hassti’s work and events: https://linktr.ee/hasstihamidi

 Sheila McIntosh